 - The bottom layer of the leather on this tip is designed to limit the absorption of glue so that the tip stays in shape for a long time.

 - The variety of hardness, super soft, soft, medium, and hard.

 - A bit expensive, but worth every penny

 Elk Master 13mm Cue Tips

-- Price too low, the deficient price level of $0.75 may raise doubts about the quality of the tips.
+- The price may raise doubts about the quality of tips.

 Predator Victory Cue Tip (H/M/S)